The common space for your uncommon experience.

 visually.
 Kendrick offers 20 double rooms and 16 singles as well as a kitchen and

 lounge.
-It is staffed by one residence director and two peer advocates.
+It is staffed by one residence director and two peer mentors.

 Dolliver is the first- and second-year residence hall for male students.
 It has two